Pictures Of Alleged Nashville Bombing Person Of Interest Anthony Quinn Warner’s Home Show RV In Backyard

-Anthony Quinn Warner has been identified as a person of interest in the Christmas morning bombing in downtown Nashville, and pictures from the man’s home appeared to show an RV similar to the one that authorities believe was used in the attack.
+Anthony Quinn Warner has been identified as a person of interest in the Christmas morning bombing in downtown Nashville, and pictures from the man’s home appeared to show an RV similar to the one that was allegedly used in the attack.

 As the New York Post reported, Warner has been identified as a person of interest, with authorities reportedly searching the man’s Nashville-area home on Saturday.
 Google street-view images of the residence, shared by reporter Nick Caloway, showed an RV that appeared to look like the one in pictures released by police after the incident early on Friday morning.